-There are five directives that must not be omitted from the configuration file:
+Six directives must not be omitted from the configuration file:

-- COMDEV specifies the command device partition. - PAGING specifies the paging device partitions. - SYSNAM specifies the name of the system. - NTUSR specifies the number of directly-connected terminal users. - GO marks the end of the configuration file.
+- COMDEV specifies the command device partition. - PAGING specifies the paging device partitions. - SYSNAM specifies the name of the system.

+- NTUSR specifies the number of directly-connected terminal users. - NPUSR specifies the maximum number of phantoms. - GO marks the end of the configuration file.

-There are three other directives that may be required for networked systems:
+Four other directives may be required for networked systems:

-- NRUSR specifies the number of remote users via PRIMENET. - NSLUSR specifies the number of slave processes via PRIMENET. - NTSUSR specifies the number of Network Terminal Service users.
+- NRUSR specifies the number of remote users via PRIMENET. - NSLUSR specifies the number of slave processes via PRIMENET. - NTSUSR specifies the number of Network Terminal Service users. - NTSASL specifies the number of Network Terminal Service assignable lines.